Mentioning You Have Children on Your CV

 While pregnancy means that a woman is unable to work for a while, in most cases, employers must continue to pay statutory maternity pay up to a certain number of weeks.
 It will also be impossible to conceal a pregnancy if you’re hired.

 That’s why honesty is the best policy when it comes to pregnancy.
 However, an employer only needs to know this information if reasonable adjustments need to be made.
 Therefore, you only need to bring up your pregnancy at the interview stage.
 If you mention this in your CV, you leave yourself at risk of discrimination, however unfair that might seem.
-Use one of our resume templates to ensure a professional presentation of your personal information and work experience.
+Use one of our CV templates or resume templates to ensure a professional presentation of your personal information and work experience.